Monkeypox: What Millennials Need to Know

 It is rare and unlikely for a public surface to become contaminated with the virus.
 However, you can take steps to protect yourself by wearing clothing that covers your skin or wiping down high-touch surfaces like arm rests.

-Since the overall incidence of Monkeypox is low right now your chance of sitting next to someone on an airplane with an active infection is also low.
+Since the overall incidence of mpox is low right now your chance of sitting next to someone on an airplane with an active infection is also low.
 If you are immune compromised or pregnant, you can consider wearing a mask for air travel.

 At a hotels, linens and towels are typically cleaned between guests so these surfaces are unlikely to harbor the virus.